Types of Degrees Special Education Majors Are Getting

 |Hispanic or Latino||785|

-Students from other countries are interested in Special Ed, too.
+Americans aren’t the only ones with an interest in Special Ed.
 About 0.4% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - Saudi Arabia